- Keke Rosberg

 Abu Dhabi GP 2025 – Race Recap, Results and Key Moments

-The 2025 Abu Dhabi Grand Prix at Yas Marina Circuit was everything a modern Formula 1 title decider should be: a night race under pressure, a dominant victory at the front, and a new world champion managing risk to perfection.
-Max Verstappen converted pole position into a controlled win, but the bigger story was behind him – Lando Norris bringing the car home in third place to secure his first Formula 1 world title.
+The 2025 Abu Dhabi Grand Prix at Yas Marina delivered everything a title decider should: a dominant win at the front, a new world champion managing risk to perfection, and Lando Norris finally crossing the line as a Formula 1 world champion for the first time.

 Lights out at Yas Marina: Verstappen escapes, Piastri attacks